 How do I let my users know about the new types of surveys?

-If you intend to use the new types of surveys, we recommend sending your users our Help Doc about the new types of surveys targeted for employees.
+If you intend to use the new types of surveys, we recommend sending your users our Support Guide about the new types of surveys targeted for employees.
 This will give them more information about the various types of surveys and how to recognize the various types of surveys.
 Click here for the link to this article.